Lusaka - Things to Do in Lusaka

 When to Visit

 Lusaka's dry season (May-October) offers the most comfortable weather, with temperatures ranging from 15°C (59°F) at night to 26°C (79°F) during the day, minimal rainfall, and clear blue skies.
 This peak season sees hotel prices increase by 30-40%, especially June-August when wildlife viewing is optimal elsewhere in Zambia.
 The hot dry season (September-November) brings scorching temperatures up to 35°C (95°F) but offers 20-30% lower accommodation rates.
-The rainy season (December-April) transforms Lusaka into a lush green paradise with afternoon thunderstorms and temperatures of 20-30°C (68-86°F).
+The rainy season (December-April) transforms Lusaka into a lush green great destination with afternoon thunderstorms and temperatures of 20-30°C (68-86°F).
 Expect 100-200mm monthly rainfall, with January-March being wettest.
 Hotel rates drop 40-50% during this period, making it ideal for budget travelers who don't mind brief daily showers.
 Key festivals include the Zambian International Trade Fair (June-July), Lusaka July agricultural show, and various cultural celebrations during the dry season.
-Business travelers prefer May-September for optimal conference weather, while culture enthusiasts enjoy the rainy season when local communities are most active and the landscape is spectacular.
-Photography enthusiasts will love the dramatic storm clouds and vibrant green scenery from December-March.
+Business travelers prefer May-September for optimal conference weather, while culture ensoiasts enjoy the rainy season when local communities are most active and the landscape is spectacular.
+Photography ensoiasts will love the dramatic storm clouds and lively green scenery from December-March.

 Lusaka location map